Albasu120491/ClimateViz/README.md

-Welcome to the ClimateViz project

-Thank you for joining our effort!
-Together, we aim to enhance understanding and address misinformation in Climate Science.

-We've amassed a comprehensive dataset of Climate Science Graphics, rich with reliable information.
-Our goal is to create an automated fact-checking system to tackle climate misinformation—a challenging but crucial endeavour.
-To achieve this, we're gathering detailed, accurate manual descriptions of our dataset.

-Understanding the Task

-We need to collect detailed, objective descriptions for each graphic.

-Thus, your descriptions should be impartial and based on the visual content of the graphic.
-Avoid inferring intentions, making assumptions, or including subjective judgments.

-Before you begin, ensure you have a basic understanding of climate science concepts.
-This knowledge will help you accurately interpret the graphics.

-Guidance on Finding the Title

-Look at the Top: Titles are often located at the top of the graphic.
-They may be in a larger font size compared to other text elements to stand out.

-Check the Bottom: If not found at the top, some graphics may have their titles at the bottom, especially if it is an infographic or a detailed diagram.

-Examine the Surrounding Text: For graphics embedded in documents or web pages, the title might not be on the graphic itself but in the accompanying text immediately before or after the graphic.

-Consider the Context: In cases where the graphic is part of a larger presentation or document, the title of the section it is in might serve as the title for the graphic, especially if individual graphics are not labelled.

-Guidance on Finding the Source

-Authors and Credits: Begin by looking for any names or entities credited with creating the graphic.
-This could be in the form of "Created by [Name]" or "[Name] (Year)".
-When a graphic lists authors or creators, such as "Shwed and Bearman (2010)," please include this information exactly as it appears.

-Combining Information: If the graphic includes both author names and credit to an organisation or publication, separate these pieces of information with a comma.
-For example, "Shwed and Bearman (2010), National Geographic".

-Location of Source Information: Source information can typically be found in the following places:

-Below the Graphic: Often, the source is cited directly below the image.
-On the Graphic:  Some graphics may include the source or authorship within the image itself, particularly in the corner or along the edges.
-Accompanying Text: For graphics embedded in documents or webpages, source information might be in the accompanying text or caption, rather than on the graphic.

-Use Caution with Multiple Sources: If a graphic mentions multiple sources or contributions (e.g., data from one source, graphic created by another), include all mentioned parties, separating each with a comma.

-If Unsure, Use "NA": Accuracy is crucial.
-If you cannot confidently identify the source information or if it appears to be missing, please use "NA".
-This helps maintain the integrity of our data collection process.

-Describing Key Features and Data Presentation of Climate Science Graphics

-Your task is to objectively describe the important elements within each graphic.
-Your descriptions should be clear, concise, and in English.
-Focus on accurately conveying the graphic's content, which will require detailing the **axes labels, data trends, use of colours and symbols**, and **summarising the overall message** of the graphic.

-Axes Labels and Units:
-Clearly identify what each axis represents, including any units of measurement.
-For example, "The X-axis represents years from 2000 to 2020, and the Y-axis measures temperature in degrees Celsius."
-Data Trends:

-Describe significant trends shown in the graphic.
-For example, "A bar graph illustrates a steady increase in global carbon emissions over the past two decades."

-Colours and Symbols:
-Explain the meaning of colours and symbols used in the graphic.
-For instance, "Red circles represent high-emission countries, while blue circles represent low-emission countries."

-Overall Message:
-Summarise the main conclusion or message conveyed by the graphic.
-This might be, "A line graph displays rising ocean temperatures over 20 years, highlighting a trend towards global warming."

-Detail and Specificity:
-Provide enough detail to **allow someone who cannot see the graphic to understand its key points**.
-This includes mentioning any notable annotations, legends, or keys that are part of the graphic.

-Summarising Complex Graphics:
-For more complex graphics, break down your description into sections, covering each component part before summarising the overall message.

-Examples for Better Clarity:
-Correct: "The graphic uses a green line to show the increase in renewable energy production from 2000 to 2020, with annotations highlighting significant policy introductions."
-Avoid: "The graphic shows that renewable energy is becoming more popular because of policies."
-Example: There is a consistent upward trajectory of all datasets post-1970s.
+# ClimateViz Project

+Welcome to the ClimateViz Project on GitHub!
+Our mission is to enhance understanding and address misinformation within Climate Science through the power of data visualization.
+By joining us, you're contributing to a vital effort in combating climate misinformation with accuracy and precision.

+## Project Overview

+The ClimateViz project focuses on developing an automated fact-checking system that leverages a comprehensive dataset of Climate Science Graphics.
+These graphics are rich with reliable information and are crucial in our fight against climate misinformation.

+### Our Goal

+Our primary goal is to create detailed, objective, and accurate descriptions for each graphic in our dataset.
+These descriptions are essential in developing an effective automated fact-checking system to identify and correct misconceptions in Climate Science.

+## Contributing Guidelines

+We're thrilled to have you contribute to this project!
+Here are a few guidelines to help you get started:

+### Understanding the Task

+- **Objective Descriptions**: We aim for impartiality in our descriptions.
+Focus solely on the visual content without inferring intentions or making subjective judgments.

+- **Climate Science Knowledge**: A basic understanding of climate science is beneficial.
+It will aid in accurately interpreting and describing the graphics.

+### How to Find Titles and Sources

+- **Titles**: Often found at the top or bottom of the graphic, titles are crucial for context.
+They might also be indicated in accompanying text or the section title if the graphic is part of a larger document or presentation.

+- **Sources**: Look for authors, credits, or entities associated with the graphic's creation.
+Source information is typically located below the graphic, within the image itself, or in the accompanying text.
+If multiple sources are mentioned, include all, and use "NA" if the source is uncertain or missing.

+### Describing Climate Science Graphics

+When describing graphics, focus on the following elements:

+- **Axes Labels and Units**: Clearly identify what each axis represents, including any units of measurement.
+- **Data Trends**: Describe significant trends shown in the graphic.
+- **Colours and Symbols**: Explain the meaning of colours and symbols used.
+- **Overall Message**: Summarise the main conclusion or message conveyed by the graphic.
+- **Detail and Specificity**: Provide detailed descriptions to allow comprehension without seeing the graphic.
+- **Complex Graphics**: Break down complex graphics into sections, covering each part before summarising the overall message.

+## Examples

+For detailed examples and further guidance on contributing descriptions, please visit our [Zooniverse project page](https://www.zooniverse.org/projects/albasu/climateviz-from-graphics-to-understanding).

+## Join Us

+Your contribution can significantly impact the fight against climate misinformation.
+Let's work together to make a difference with the ClimateViz project.
+Thank you for your support and contributions!

+For any questions or further information, please feel free to open an issue on this repository or contact the project maintainers directly.

+Let's collaborate to enhance public understanding of Climate Science and foster a well-informed community.
+Welcome aboard!